jachap0802/jorr-dnd-new/content/Sessions/Session 1.md

 Awktooa : An all black suit, with a black tie and black cufflinks

-Tenet: A red gnome hat, similar to Hungar's costume but smaller.
+Tenet: A red gnome hat, similar to Hungar's costume but smaller, gave the shopkeeper a coin of unknown origin.

 Molasses: A mysterious stone ring, with runes along its diameter, with Bjorn's national symbol